mandeepairborne/samweb/content/_index.md

 Edit a bit of metadata and tweak some of the included graphics and have a blog up in minutes!

 - Pretty, yet lightweight.
-No JavaScript is used (except for comments, heh).
+No JavaScript is used by default.
 - Colors are tinted with the user-selected primary color for a pleasant look.
 - ~90kB in size; take that, 12MB Medium!
 - Uses system fonts for blazingly fast loading.